Huangying-Zhan/marker-detection/README.md

         |-- img_1_marker_1_1.JPEG
 ```

-Keep in mind that, `img_0_*.JPEG` are totally the same while `img_0_*.JPEG` are same at this stage.
+Keep in mind that, `img_0_*.JPEG` are totally the same while `img_0_*.JPEG` are the same at this stage.
 Besides the image files, we also need to construct an annotation file for each new image.
-The idea is simple, read in the original *.xml*　file and then modify the original file to have new annotation files.
+The idea is simple: read the original *.xml*　file and then modify the original file to have new annotation files.

 ```
 |-- raw_dataset